wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    NSEC3 record and the SOA.MINIMUM field are the authoritative statement of how quickly a name can start working within a zone.

-5. Aggressive use of Cache

-   Section 4.5 of [RFC4035] says that "In theory, a resolver could use wildcards or NSEC RRs to generate positive and negative responses (respectively) until the TTL or signatures on the records in question expire.
-However, it seems prudent for resolvers to avoid blocking